What is adrenal carcinoma?

 Adrenal carcinoma often presents with symptoms related to hormonal imbalances or mass effects on adjacent organs.
 Understanding the symptoms, diagnosis, and treatment options for adrenal carcinoma is crucial for individuals affected by this condition.

-What are adrenal carcinoma symptoms?
+What are symptoms of adrenal carcinoma?

 Adrenal carcinoma can present with various symptoms, although some individuals may not experience any noticeable signs initially.
+Common symptoms may include:

-• Hormonal imbalances: Adrenal carcinoma may produce excess hormones, leading to symptoms such as hypertension (high blood pressure), weight gain, round face ("moon face"), muscle weakness, excessive hair growth (hirsutism), or irregular menstrual periods in women.
+- Hormonal imbalances: Adrenal carcinoma may produce excess hormones, leading to symptoms such as hypertension (high blood pressure), weight gain, round face ("moon face"), muscle weakness, excessive hair growth (hirsutism), or irregular menstrual periods in women.

-• Mass effects: Large adrenal carcinomas may cause symptoms related to the compression or invasion of adjacent organs, such as abdominal pain, fullness, or discomfort, due to the tumor pressing on the surrounding structures.
+- Mass effects: Large adrenal carcinomas may cause symptoms related to the compression or invasion of adjacent organs, such as abdominal pain, fullness, or discomfort, due to the tumor pressing on the surrounding structures.

-• Constitutional symptoms: Some individuals with adrenal carcinoma may experience non-specific symptoms such as fatigue, weight loss, loss of appetite, or fever.
+- Constitutional symptoms: Some individuals with adrenal carcinoma may experience non-specific symptoms such as fatigue, weight loss, loss of appetite, or fever.

 How is adrenal carcinoma diagnosed?